 Regarding Faculty Senate upcoming meeting agenda items for consideration:

-Chair Ledbetter collects and composes agenda items up through Sunday afternoon or early Monday morning and gets them to GG by 4pm on Monday for the full meeting agenda
+Chair Ledbetter collects and composes agenda items up through Sunday afternoon or early Monday morning and gets them to GG by 4pm on Monday for the full meeting agenda.

-An “around the Table” segment will be added to future meeting agendas
+An “around the Table” segment will be added to future meeting agendas.

 PAAG (President’s Academic Advisory Group) “potential” questions or topics for the upcoming 9/11/2024 meeting subject to the senators sending some specifics to Chair Ledbetter: